 Firmware Update

-Firmware Update is used to download application code to the imager.
 Application code versions are specific to your imager.
 Consult with your sales representative before downloading application code.
-If needed, an application/boot code will be sent to you in the form of a .mot file.
+If needed, an application code will be sent to you in the form of a \.mot file.

 To download application code: